Introduction

 Hello, world!

-Before you dive in, let me explain why Ultimate Rust was built and what it means.
+Before you dive in, let me explain why Ultimate Rust was built and what it means

-Who Am I
+Who I Am

 I know that's not exactly a virtue, but it's what led me to discover Rust.